thuanitdn/tag-input-autocomplete-tl/README.md

 ```html
 <tag-in-au-tl taglist='listAutocomplete' input-text="inputText" tag-on-change="tagChange"></tag-in-au-tl>
 ```
-taglist : Pass an array to the autocomplete directive.
+`taglist` : Pass an array to the autocomplete directive.

-input-text: What you typed in will be in this variable.
+`input-text`: What you typed in will be in this variable.

-tag-on-change : List variable chosen.
+`tag-on-change` : List variable chosen.

-limit-set-tag: limit display tag, should be >=1
+`limit-set-tag`: limit display tag, should be >=1.

+`class` : css class.

 Using $watching to listen change the input-text and tag-on-change.
 Example: